Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Constitution Hill is below the national average.
-The median income is $49,343 and the average income stands at $59,261.
-This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Constitution Hill would be approximately $53,715 (median) and $64,512 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Constitution Hill rank modestly, between the 32nd and 47th percentiles.
-The predominant income cohort spans 27.9% of locals (1,276 people), falling within the $1,500 - 2,999 category, which aligns with the metropolitan region where this cohort represents 30.9%.
-Housing affordability pressures are severe in Constitution Hill, with only 81.4% of income remaining, ranking at the 45th percentile.
+Constitution Hill's postcode level ATO data for financial year 2023 shows median income at $49,343 and average income at $59,261.
+These figures are below Greater Sydney's median of $60,817 and average of $83,003.
+By September 2025, estimated incomes based on an 8.86% Wage Price Index growth would be approximately $53,715 (median) and $64,512 (average).
+Census data indicates household, family, and personal incomes in Constitution Hill rank modestly, between the 32nd and 47th percentiles.
+Income brackets show that 27.9% of locals (1,276 people) fall into the $1,500 - 2,999 category, similar to the metropolitan region's 30.9%.
+Housing affordability pressures are severe, with only 81.4% of income remaining, ranking at the 45th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income